saltyorg/docs/docs/sandbox/apps/minecraft.md

 ### 3. Multi Server Set Up

 To add multiple instances, add the following to the inventory.
-See these instructions on inventory [here](../../saltbox/inventory/index.md).
+See the [inventory configuration instructions](../../saltbox/inventory/index.md).

 ``` yaml